dartoos-dev/well_formed/README.md

 ## List of Form Fields

-The complete list of form fields with detailed information about each one (constructors, parameters, etc.):
+The complete list of form fields along with more detailed information about each one (constructors, parameters, etc.):

 - [well_formed](https://pub.dev/documentation/well_formed/latest/).